duckietown/course-extra/book/course-extra/70_montreal_2020/10_lisus_assignment3_montreal_2020/01-lisus-assignment3/02_instructions-lisus_assigment3.md

 ## Duckietown setup notes {#demo-lisus-assignment3-duckietown-setup}

-This is a simple lane following algorithm so ideally the duckietown is set up in an infinite loop!
+This is a simple lane following algorithm so ideally the duckietown is set up in an infinite loop.

 ## Pre-flight checklist {#demo-lisus-assignment3-pre-flight}

-**Check 1:** The duckiebot is fully set up and has been successfully [moved]{#rc-control} and you can see what the [duckiebot sees]{#read-camera-data}.
+**Check 1:** The duckiebot is fully set up, with the user being able to control it through the joystick and being able to see its camera topics published in RVIZ.

 **Check 2:** The `duckietown shell` and duckiebot have both been upgraded to the latest version.